Chervil: The Delicate French Herb

 Flavour & Taste

-Mild, fresh, and slightly anise-like, with delicate herbal sweetness.
-Enhances light dishes without overpowering other flavours.
+Mild, fresh, and slightly anise-like, with a subtle herbal sweetness.
+Perfect for enhancing light dishes without overpowering other flavours.

 Where Does Chervil Come From?

-Chervil is native to Europe and the Mediterranean, now grown in France, the U.S., and other temperate climates.
-It prefers well-drained soil, partial shade, and cool conditions.
+Native to Europe and the Mediterranean, chervil is now grown in France, the U.S., and other temperate regions.
+It prefers well-drained soil, partial shade, and cool growing conditions.

 Popular Varieties of Chervil